slatedocs/slate/source/includes/stackpath/_workloads.md

  `publicPorts`<br/>*string* | A single port, such as 80 or a port range, such as 1024-65535.
  `persistenceStoragePath`<br/>*string* | The path in an instance to mount a volume.
  `persistenceStorageSize`<br/>*int* | The size of the mounted volume (in GB).
- `addImagePullCredentialsOption` <br/>*boolean* | When creating a Container based workload, use this option to pull a container image.
+ `addImagePullCredentialsOption` <br/>*boolean* | It is used to indicate if additional credentials to pull container image are provided or not.
  `containerUsername` <br/>*string* | The username used to authenticate the image pull.
  `containerPassword` <br/>*string* | The password used to authenticate the image pull.
  `containerServer` <br/>*string* | The server that the credentials should be used with.
 This value will default to the docker hub registry when not set.